hwdsl2/setup-ipsec-vpn/docs/advanced-usage.md

 sudo VPN_DNS_SRV1=1.1.1.1 VPN_DNS_SRV2=1.0.0.1 ikev2.sh --auto
 ```

+In certain circumstances, you may want VPN clients to use the specified DNS server(s) only for resolving internal domain name(s), and use their locally configured DNS servers to resolve all other domain names.
+This can be configured using the `modecfgdomains` option, e.g. `modecfgdomains="internal.example.com, home"`.
+Add this option to section `conn ikev2-cp` in `/etc/ipsec.d/ikev2.conf` for IKEv2, and to section `conn xauth-psk` in `/etc/ipsec.conf` for IPsec/XAuth ("Cisco IPsec").
+Then run `service ipsec restart`.
+IPsec/L2TP mode does not support this option.

 ## DNS name and server IP changes

 For [IPsec/L2TP](clients.md) and [IPsec/XAuth ("Cisco IPsec")](clients-xauth.md) modes, you may use a DNS name (e.g. `vpn.example.com`) instead of an IP address to connect to the VPN server, without additional configuration.
 In addition, the VPN should generally continue to work after server IP changes, such as after restoring a snapshot to a new server with a different IP, although a reboot may be required.